Welding-alloy-steel

 What are Alloy Steels?

-Welding-alloy-steel needs first an answer to the above question.
-Alloy Steels are materials of special compositions, developed to permit the deployment of elevated mechanical properties that make them the most suitable selection for important applications like bridges, high rise towers and lifting equipment.
 By utilizing the most out of improved strength, hardness, ductility and impact resistance through innovative design, it is possible to build lighter structures with considerable economical gains.

-Welding-alloy-steel, Heat Treatable, Quenched and Tempered Alloy Steels is a challenging proposition that needs understanding and preparation.
-These steels have 0.25 to 0.5%C, that is medium carbon content, and typically up to 5% total alloy content.
+These alloy steels, in common parlance, have 0.25 to 0.5%C, that is medium carbon content, and typically up to 5% total alloy content.

 What are the dangers?

-Therefore the same favorable qualities that make these materials useful for demanding applications render them more susceptible to cold cracking during Welding-alloy-steel.
+Therefore, the same favorable qualities that make these materials useful for demanding applications, render them more susceptible to cold cracking during Welding-alloy-steel.

 How can you solve